-If your technology type requires an appointment, you can change the appointment time by giving us a call on 1300 010 400 (8am - 8pm, 7 days a week).
+If your technology type requires an appointment, you can change the appointment time by contacting our online support team or calling us on 1300 010 400 (8am - 8pm, 7 days a week).
 You’ll need to notify us at least one business day before your appointment in order to reschedule.

 Getting permission to install Kogan nbn™.